metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

 .. ifnotslides::

-   Along with the :term:`work directory` and :term:`job log directory`, Cylc generates other files and directories when it runs a suite, namely:
+   Cylc generates other files and directories when it runs a suite, namely:

    ``log/``
       Directory containing log files, including: